 Our Code applies to the Versant Health Workforce (all FT/PT associates, temporary staff, Contractors, Consultants, and Vendors), directors, and officers.
-In addition, MetLife Service Personnel (MLSP) who are MetLife personnel that provide finance, accounting, internal audit, compliance or legal services to Versant Health, are expected to read, understand, and abide by this Code.
+In addition, this includes MetLife Service Personnel (MLSP) who are MetLife personnel that provide finance, accounting, internal audit, compliance or legal services to Versant Health, are an extension of the Company and are expected to read, understand, and abide by this Code.

 Our Code always applies.

 You must never "cut corners" or ask others to violate the Code of Conduct, even if you think it's in the best interest of the Company.